 Others are buyable only online, or have prices that actually beat in-store prices.
 Start checking prices on Thanksgiving.

 Check Web sites again very early Black Friday morning, and shop there first — then go to the stores only if you have to.

 Still other stores let you order items online the day before, and pick them up on Black Friday.

 Bring food, wear comfortable shoes, and leave the kids at home (kids can influence impulse buying or convince you to leave early).

 Stay focused, and don’t let yourself be caught up in the frenzy.

-    Black Friday is a zero-sum game.
+Black Friday and Cyber Monday is a zero-sum game.
 Either the store wins, or you do.
 Use these tips to beat the stores at their own game.